Freelancing & The Design Business

 4. Internal Company Initiatives

-Innovation labs, new venture divisions, and “shark tank”-style incubators allow employees to disrupt their organisations.
+Innovation labs, new venture divisions, and “Shark Tank”-style incubators allow employees to disrupt their organisations.
 For example, financial titan Barclays and retailer Walmart have created internal disruptor units.
 Rather than waiting to be disrupted by others, they want to disrupt from within!

 Real-World Disruptors